flambard/enet/README.md

       {outgoing_bandwidth, bytes_per_second()}
 ```
 Start a new host.
 If `Port` set to `0`, the port will be dynamically assigned by the underlying operating system.
 The assigned port is returned.

+The `ConnectFun` function or MFA tuple will be called when a new peer has started and a connection to a remote peer has been established.
+This function is expected to spawn a new process and return a pid to which all messages from the new peer will be sent.

 #### stop_host/1
 ```erlang